syncfusion-content/javascript-docs/js/Grid/Exporting.md

 # Ignore some Grid properties while Exporting

 By default few grid model properties are ignored while exporting, To ignore the desire grid model properties on exporting use  [`addIgnoreOnExport `](https://help.syncfusion.com/api/js/ejgrid#methods:addignoreonexport "addIgnoreOnExport ") method.
+And also, here we ignored fitlerSettings so while exporting it will be exported without filtering applied.

 The snippet for this is.